kdgdkd/ramiho/README.md

 **Favorite Connexions**
 ramiho allows to load preferred connexion configurations in batch, using the Favorite Connexions submenu.
 You should customize this section of the code to have an easy way of loading your own favorite setup configurations.

-The Favorite Connexions menu currently uses three ways of saving connexions.
+The Favorite Connexions menu currently uses three ways of saving connexions:
 - embedded in ramiho's code as aconnect commands (fSET_x functions)
 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish